 These above scenarios are more or less just designed to get you thinking about what could happen.
 There is no way any of us can foresee crime or an attack.
 It's just not going to happen.
-All each of us can do is be as prepared mentally and physically as possible so we can overcome any attack on ourselves or family.
+All each of us can do is to be as prepared mentally and physically as possible so we can overcome any attack on ourselves or family.
 To not seek out advanced training of some sort is borderline irresponsible, and you should seek out extra training as your budget allows.
 Your very life could depend on it.
-I know I'm over due, and I'm looking for advanced training as we speak.
+I know I'm overdue, and I'm looking for advanced training as we speak.

 Consider attending the annual Guardian Conference where you can train with many of the top trainers in the industry all in one place.
 This saves you money and time because you're not traveling all over the country.
 The conference is right around the corner, don't miss out.